Postdoctoral Fellow – Aging in Cancer

 - Working within a multidisciplinary team (emcompassing immunologists, bioinformaticians, tumor biologists and clinicians) with plenty of room to learn new skills

 - Moffitt integrates excellent patient care with cutting-edge clinical and basic research.
 Having a cancer hospital on-site provides unique opportunities for translational research.

 - Working closely with Dr. Gomes on the postdoctoral fellow’s career development (e.g., grant/manuscript writing, scienfitic presentations, networking)

 - Independent and highly motivated with a proven track record of scientific productivity

 - Excellent communication skills and ability to work collaboratively in a team

-- Experience with immunology and/or single cell analyses is highly desirable
+- Experience with single cell analyses is highly desirable

 - Experience with mouse models of cancer is also highly desirable

 - Work independently and collaboratively for the mission of the lab

 - Design and execute experiments; analyse and interpret data